1. What is my biggest priority as a writer in 2019?

 While some writers are struggling just to finish one book, other writers are pushing out book after book each year.
 I applaud you!
 I don’t know how you do it, but I am very jealous.

-If this applies to you, then figure out how many books you’d like to release in 2018.
+If this applies to you, then figure out how many books you’d like to release in 2019.
 Choose potential release dates, and have fun sprinting toward your goal.
+Be sure to check for national holidays that could be a detriment to your release dates.

 3. How much time do I want to devote to writing each day or week?